 Discernment Counseling is different from typical marriage counseling.
 Traditional marriage counseling is helpful for couples when both individuals are motivated to work at making changes in the relationship.
 Discernment Counseling is a new way of helping couples where one person is “leaning out” of the relationship—and not sure that regular marriage counseling would help--and the other is “leaning in”—that is, interested in rebuilding the marriage.
-The counselor will help you decide whether to try to restore your marriage to health, move toward divorce, or take a time out and decide later.
+The counselor will help you decide (not decide for you) whether to try to restore your marriage to health, move toward divorce, or take a time out and decide later.

 The goal is not to solve your marital problems but to see if they are solvable.

 Unlike marriage counseling, Discernment Counseling is short term and takes place for 1-5 sessions.
 After each session you will decide if you wish to attend another.
 The goal is for you to gain clarity and confidence about a direction, based on a deeper understanding of your relationship and its possibilities for the future.